lambdaclass/mirra_backend/apps/champions/docs/battle.md

 Champions.Battle.Simulator.run_battle team1, team2
 ```

-1v1s like this will always result in ties since they both hit each other at the same time until death.
+If you play 1v1s between two Mufluses, they will always result in ties since they both hit each other at the same time until death.
 You can force one of the Mufluses to win by hardcoding their health in Champions.Units.get_max_health():

 ```
 def get_max_health(unit) do